 The Training Representative is responsible for coordinating area training.
-He/she will work closely with the Area Director and Coordinator of Coaches Education and Volunteers to ensure that coaches, officials and games committee people receive the training necessary to do the best job for the athletes.
+He/she will work closely with the Area Director and state sports staff to ensure that coaches, officials and games committee people receive the training necessary to do the best job for the athletes.
 It is also the responsibility of the Training Representative to monitor athlete training within the area.
 It is recommended that this individual have knowledge of the Special Olympics sports and training program.